muteb/Hoarder/README.md

 ## Add an artifact to hoarder.yml

+### File and Folder Artifacts

-The following is an example for an artifact:
+The following is an example for file or folder collection:

 ```yaml
 applications: